gshipley/summitlab14/Chapters/13-Using_Cartridges.md

 	Press CTRL-C to terminate port forwarding

 In the above snippet, you can see that mysql database, which we added to the *firstphp* gear, is forwarded to our local machine.
-If you open http://127.0.0.1:8080 in your browser you will see the application.
+If you open http://127.0.0.1:8080 in your browser, you will see the application.

 **Note:** At the time of this writing, there is an extra step to enable port forwarding on Mac OS X based systems.
 You will need to create an alias on your loopback device for the IP address listed in output shown above.